-Specific sources of information to evaluate the candidate's teaching shall include: (a) the candidate's description of teaching philosophy, as included in a personal statement; (b) peer review of the candidate's syllabi, assignments, and other teaching materials; (c) peer observation of the candidate's course instruction, seminars, workshops, and other public presentations; (d) information from Course Feedback Reports; and (e) Student RPT Advisory Committee (RPT-SAC) report(s).
+Specific sources of information to evaluate the candidate's teaching shall include: (a) the candidate's description of teaching philosophy, as included in a personal statement; (b) peer review of the candidate's syllabi, assignments, and other teaching materials; (c) peer observation of the candidate's course instruction, seminars, workshops, and other public presentations; (d)

+information from Course Feedback Reports; and (e) Student RPT Advisory Committee (RPT-SAC) report(s).
 The candidate may choose to submit other information about teaching, including, for example, a teaching portfolio, teaching awards, or any evaluation of the candidate's teaching done by personnel from the University's Center for Teaching Excellence (CTE).
 When evaluating teaching, reviewers must consider all sources of teaching information included in the file.

 Contributions in teaching are evaluated with respect to both quantity and quality.
-In addition, this Department values teaching activities that explicitly incorporate and address EDI.
+In addition, this Department values teaching activities that explicitly foster a culture of belonging, fairness, and representation.